 Martha (Anne Hacking) – A fellow aspiring actress but constantly condemned by Julie (due to her keeping the society in the black)

-Aggie (Gentian Dyer) – Julie’s sister who has never seen eye to eye with her since an event 18 years ago.
+Aggie (Jenny Bolt) – Julie’s sister who has never seen eye to eye with her since an event 18 years ago.

 Eadie (Rachel Pattison) – A member of the drama group who professes her love for Aggie but makes the mistake of allowing Julie to know it!